Sea Moss Benefits | Trending Uses & Honest Review

 Nowadays, all types are generally referred to as "sea moss" and though they can come from different "red marine algae", their properties as thickening agents are quite similar due to either a high carrageenan or agar content.

 According to our research, the sea moss that has become especially trendy today comes from the genus Gracilaria, the golden beige variety.
-However, Kappaphycus alvarezii and the much darker leafier traditional Irish moss species known as Chondrus crispus are also marketed as "sea moss".
+However, Kappaphycus alvarezii and the much darker leafier traditional Irish moss species known as Chondrus crispus are also marketed as "sea moss" to a smaller degree.

 How Do You Use Sea Moss